Photos by: Ezra Newick

-I recently had the chance to link up with EWS phenom, Sam Shaw to test his braking.
+I recently had the chance to link up with EWS phenom, Sam Shaw to test his braking with the BrakeAce automatic coaching software.
 Sam was setting up his suspension with Jono from The Suspension Lab, so we thought we’d combine forces to help Sam dial in his ride with full data-acquisition (DAQ).

 We met at The Suspension Lab, where Jono had already mounted suspension ptentiometers on Sam’s Transition Sentinel.
 Sam had ridden the same frame setup over the past year in the EWS, but this was a new frame and drivetrain, with upgraded Fox Factory dampers.
 He only had a few runs on the new setup so far for the season.